Cloud Native Log Collection

 Introduction

 The Cloud Native Log Collection add-on (log-agent) is developed based on Fluent Bit and OpenTelemetry for collecting logs and Kubernetes events.
 After the add-on is installed, the fluent-bit container component is automatically created for log collection.
 This add-on supports CRD-based log collection policies.
-It collects and forwards standard output logs, container file logs, and Kubernetes event logs in a cluster based on configured policies.
+It collects and forwards standard output logs, container file logs, and Kubernetes events in a cluster based on configured policies.
 It also reports all abnormal Kubernetes events and some normal Kubernetes events to AOM.
 For details about how to collect logs, see Collecting Logs.

 The fluent-bit container component is provided by Huawei Cloud for free.